Computation of Miura surfaces with gradient Dirichlet boundary conditions: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank Hussein Nassar from University of Missouri for stimulating discussions that lead to the content of this paper.
-The author would also like to thank Zhaonan Dong from Inria Paris for fruitful discussions.
+The author would also like to thank Zhaonan Dong and Alexandre Ern from Inria Paris for stimulating discussions.
+Finally, the author would like to thank the patient referees for their careful and informative comments.

-Part of this work was performed while the author was a post-doctoral researcher in the Mathematics Department of Louisiana State University.